Sevendust

 Sevendust is an American rock band from Atlanta, Georgia, formed in 1994 by bassist Vinnie Hornsby, drummer Morgan Rose, and guitarist John Connolly.
 After their first demo, lead vocalist Lajon Witherspoon and guitarist Clint Lowery joined the group.
-Following a few name changes, the members settled on Sevendust and released their self-titled debut album in 1997, which sold only 310 copies in its first week but ultimately achieved gold certification.
+Following a few name changes, the members settled on Sevendust and released their self-titled debut album in 1997, which sold only 311 copies in its first week but ultimately achieved gold certification.

 Since their formation, Sevendust have attained success with three consecutive RIAA gold-certified albums, a Grammy nomination, and have sold millions of records worldwide.
-The group has released a total of 14 studio albums.
+The group has released a total of 15 studio albums.

 History

 Early years and Sevendust (1994–1998)

-Guitarist Clint Lowery in 1998.
-Lowery is one of Sevendust's primary songwriters.
+Guitarist Clint Lowery, photographed in 1998, is one of Sevendust's primary songwriters.

 In 1994, bassist Vinnie Hornsby joined drummer Morgan Rose in a band called Snake Nation.
 Drummer John Connolly then joined the group as guitarist.
 They recorded one early demo, but were displeased with the lead vocals and thus they hired Lajon Witherspoon following a yearlong search.
 Around the same time, guitarist Lee Banks joined to complete the lineup, and the band renamed themselves Rumblefish.
 Rumblefish renamed themselves again after discovering another band with the same name.
 They chose Crawlspace, but shortly after, Banks became dissatisfied with the touring schedule.
 The band replaced him with Clint Lowery.
 Their first commercialized appearance was the song "My Ruin" on the 1996 compilation album Mortal Kombat: More Kombat through TVT Records.
 The band changed their name for the third and final time after another group named Crawlspace sent notice they wanted $2,500 in exchange for the naming rights.
-The band renamed themselves Sevendust, inspired by commercial insecticide brand "Sevin Dust".
+The band renamed themselves Sevendust, inspired by the commercial insecticide "Sevin", after Hornsby found a can of Sevin's powder variant in his grandmother's garage.

 Sevendust released their self-titled debut album, with production by Twisted Sister members guitarist Jay Jay French and bassist Mark Mendoza, on April 15, 1997.
 The singles "Black" and "Bitch" both peaked at No. 30 on the Mainstream Rock Tracks chart.
 "Black" notably became the opening song for nearly every Sevendust concert until 2004.
 Sevendust appeared on the Billboard 200, remained there for sixteen weeks, and peaked at No. 165 on April 4, 1998.
 The album went gold on May 19, 1999.

 In 1998, Sevendust performed at Dynamo Open Air (May 29–31) and Ozzfest 1998 (July through August).
 In the same year, they released the compilation Live and Loud, which featured live footage of the band's performance of September 16, 1998, at Metro Chicago.